klaarnut/user-docs/en/create-new-website.md

 ![image](images/shadowsection.png)

-You can select 6 shadow preset styles which you can midify color and size on the below setting.
+You can select 6 shadow preset styles which you can modify color and size on the below setting.

    - **Overlap**